howardvickers/galvanize-capstone-asthma/README.md

 # galvanize-capstone-asthma
-## Predicting Asthma Rates in Colorado by County
+## A Breath of Fresh Air: Predicting Asthma Rates with Data Science

 ### Introduction
 #### Overview & Purpose